amplication/docs/docs/getting-started/first-app.md

 ## Step 4 - Create Roles

 1. Click the Roles icon on the main menu (left sidebar) to reach the _Roles_ page.
-Here you see all the roles in your application.
+Here you see all the roles in your service.
 1. On the _Overview_ page, click **Go to roles**, or from the main menu (left sidebar) click the **Roles** icon.

 :::tip